 Hardcover and e-book

 “This book really opened my eyes to what an innovator Joe Meek was and even gave me ideas to toy with in future sessions of my own.
 Everyone reading Tape Op would enjoy this book!” —Larry Crane, Editor, Tape Op

-Legendary British producer and recording iconoclastic Joe Meek—the man behind the global hit “Telstar”—has become a cult figure since his death in 1967, inspiring several fan clubs, myriad musical compilations, websites of various types, and a silly movie—with a major documentary film, A Life in the Death of Joe Meek, nearing distribution.
+Legendary British producer and recording iconoclastic Joe Meek—the man behind the global hit “Telstar”—has become a cult figure since his death in 1967, inspiring several fan clubs, myriad musical compilations, websites of various types, and a silly movie—as well as a major documentary film, A Life in the Death of Joe Meek.
 Meek also topped New Musical Express’ list of The 50 Greatest Producers Ever.

 Although much attention has been focused on his unusual life story and tragic passing, Joe Meek’s Bold Techniques is the first book that details the methods that led to Meek’s influential hits.
 The book takes an industry perspective on Meek’s life, exploring his 12-year professional career in great depth and detail, with special attention paid to the equipment and techniques he used, and the effect his work had on the people around him.

 Responsible for many “firsts” in the U.K. and beyond, Meek was:

 • One of the first to experiment professionally with sound-on-sound overdubbing techniques (1951)